cupnoodle/blog/_posts/2016-08-06-deploy-rails-unicorn-git.markdown

 Install git using this command : <br>
 <code>sudo apt-get install git</code><br>

-Install the depedency required by nokogiri gem :
+Install the depedency required by nokogiri gem :<br>
 <code>sudo apt-get install libxslt-dev libxml2-dev</code><br>

+Upgrade the ruby gem to the latest version :<br>
+<code>gem update --system</code>

 After installing Git, we will now create a bare git repository named <strong>fox_sample.git</strong> and a folder to store the source code <strong>fox_sample</strong>, let's put the repository on your user folder for this tutorial ( you can of course change to other location ).
 <code>cd ~rails </code>